 The Pipeline and Hazardous Materials Safety Administration (PHMSA) keeps statistics on how often pipeline failures occur.
 One set of data points PHMSA keeps is leak management which is defined as “the total number of leaks repaired per mile, the total number of hazardous leaks repaired per mile, and the total leaks scheduled for repair per mile for gas distribution systems in each state.”

 The PHMSA provides an overview of the status of gas distribution pipeline systems in each state and the efforts to locate, evaluate, and repair and mitigate leaks.
-In 2019, 118 hazardous leaks, as of July 6, have been repaired in Oklahoma.

 What kinds of injuries are caused by pipeline accidents?

 Pipeline blowouts and leaks can cause a number of serious, catastrophic injuries, depending on the circumstances.
 Some of the more common include: